The best tea books to help you become a tea expert in 2021 are still the classics. Here are a few of my favorite selections.

 The Story of Tea by Mary Lou Heiss, Robert J. Heiss

 Everyone calls this the bible of tea books.
 And it is.
 The Story of Tea was nominated in 2008 for a prestigious James Beard Book Award and an IACP Cookbook Award.
-It was awarded Best Tea Book in the USA from Gourmand Awards, Paris, France, and also won the bronze for Best Tea Book in the World in 2008.
+It was awarded Best Tea Book in the USA from Gourmand Awards, Paris, France, and won the Best Tea Book in the World in 2008.

 I refer to this book as a textbook on tea.
 It is not the type of book you read from cover to cover like a novel, although you could.
-It’s 417 pages are more of a reference book where you select a topic of interest and read that chapter.
+Its 417 pages are more of a reference book where you select a topic of interest and read that chapter.

 The husband and wife team offer an insider’s view of every aspect of the tea trade.
-The Heiss’s profile more than thirty tea varietals and provide an in-depth guide to tea territories, production, brewing, and tasting.
+Heiss's profile more than thirty tea varietals and provide an in-depth guide to tea territories, production, brewing, and tasting.

-Many beautiful pictures are peppered throughout the book including photographs of tea producers and their farms.
+Many beautiful pictures are peppered throughout the book, including photographs of tea producers and their farms.
 Chapter five includes a nice encyclopedia of thirty-two different teas.

 The latest research on the health benefits of tea is covered while sharing ancient and current knowledge of how tea is beneficial for maintaining health and vigor.